 Despite the legalization of cannabis and its extracts across the US, financial institutions consider hemp risky.
 Many manufacturers find it challenging to get credit or payment processing.
 The credit processing industries that decide to work with the hemp industry may charge their services high, which is another reason CBD is expensive.

 You are right to judge CBD product costs per-mg terms as higher concentrations are less costly per mg of CBD.
 However, many beginners tend to choose less concentration to start with CBD.
 This can lead to a long-term belief regarding CBD prices.
+Learn more about is cbd safe for driving?

 Some manufacturers promote their products deceivingly, making customers believe they're getting a significant amount of CBD at a fair price.
 When a 350,000 mg bottle of CBD gummy sold for $32.95 may sound enticing.
 However, you'll later realize you wasted your hard-earned cash on 60 gummy bears with no CBD.
 Some manufacturers make feeble products without considering quality control measures but still market them at high prices.